MelinaMoraiti/NCurses-Maze-Duel/README.md

 ## Maze Map
 The maze map is loaded from a text file provided as a command-line argument when starting the game.
 The map file should use the following characters:

-- '*' represents walls
+- '*' represents walls.
-- '.' represents open spaces/passage
+- '.' represents open spaces/passages.

 You can use the provided map files (e.g., Map1.txt and Map2.txt), or create your own custom map text files by following the same format.

 ## License